CBD Oil South Africa

 in complementary medicines containing no more than 600 mg cannabidiol per sales pack, providing a maximum daily dose of 20 mg of cannabidiol, and making a general health enhancement, health maintenance or relief of minor symptoms (low-risk) claim; or

 processed products made from cannabis raw plant material intended for ingestion containing 0,0075 percent or less of cannabidiol where only the naturally occurring quantity of cannabinoids found in the source material are contained in the product.

 Products that meet those listed conditions will instead be regulated as Schedule 0.

 CBD Oil For Pets

-As science continues to discover more of The Health Benefits of CBD Oil for humanity, we naturally find ourselves asking whether CBD Oil has the same benefits for our pet friends.
+As science continues to discover more of benefits of CBD for humanity, we naturally find ourselves asking whether CBD has the same benefits for our pet friends.
 From a scientific perspective, cats, dogs and most mammals for that matter have similar anatomy to humans, and therefore also have an endocannabinoid system that modulates their physiology and psychology.
-For all intents and purposes, CBD suitable for humans is also suitable for pets.
+Generally, CBD suitable for humans is usually also suitable for pets.
 Typically one would halve recommended dosages for pets as dosages are based on weight.

 Is CBD Safe for Pets?